FAIR2-for-research-software/Documentation/episodes/readmes.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How do we **introduce** our software to new researchers and developers?
-- What is a README file?
-- How do I write a README for my research code?
+- How do I structure the basic notes for my research code?
-- What are the contents of a good README file?
+- What are the contents of good documentation?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain why and how to write a README file for research software
+- Explain why and how to write a **README file** for research software
-- Learn how to structure a README file into sections
+- Learn how to **structure** documentation into sections
 - Understand the important components of a good README

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## What is a README file?

-A README file is the first thing a user sees when they find your software.
+A README file is the **first thing a user sees** when they find your software.
 It should give them an approachable overview of the package, define what’s possible to achieve with this code, and get them started on the right track to use the software effectively for their research.

-A README contains a brief introduction to the code and shows them how to get started using it.
+A README contains a **brief introduction** to the code and shows them how to get started using it.
 For larger packages, the README forms a concise beginner guide and might link to a more detailed user guide that is located elsewhere.

-The **audience** for a README file is the end user.
+The **audience** for a README file is the _end user_, such as a researcher.
 It's important to consider _the person_ will read your documentation, and to see things from their point of view.
 It may be someone who is unfamiliar with certain technical terms, or a researcher will less experience of advanced computing.
-A good approach is to imagine writing a manual for a new user who has never seen this software before.
+A suitable approach is to imagine writing a manual for a new user who has never seen this software before.

 ## How to write a README

-To start writing a README file, the simplest way is to just create an empty text file called `README.txt` and start writing.
+To start writing a README file, the simplest way is to **create an empty text file** called `README.txt` and start writing.
 This file should be located in the directory (or folder) that contains your software project.

 ::::::::::::::::::::::::::::::::: challenge